What is a license agreement under Dutch law?

-A license agreement is an agreement whereby one party (the licensor) grants another party (the licensee) a specified right to use a property right.
+Under Dutch law a license agreement is an agreement whereby one party (the licensor) grants another party (the licensee) a specified right to use a property right.
 In many cases the right in question will be a right to intellectual property, for example a patent, a trade mark or a domain name.
+In the Netherlands license agreements can take many forms.
+For example, a license agreement may be (i) exclusive or non-exclusive, (ii) for a fixed-period or perpetual or (iii) may concern an existing or a pending patent.

 Example clause regarding exclusivity of license